 Then he went back to chewing on his teether.

 Because life goes on.
 As well it should.
 For Max.
 For all of us.
 Even some of us who will always have scars.
 And that's okay.
 We have a saviour whose life shows that scars are sometimes the way we are known.

 Reverend Donald Chase, Minister

-We welcome back to First Christian Church the Rev. Don Chase, who will serve FCC Morehead as our Pastor.
+We welcome back to First Christian Church the Rev. Don Chase, who was installed as FCC Minister on November 4, 2018.
 Reverend Chase is the director of Clinical Pastoral Education (CPE) and Clinical Chaplain at the Lexington VA Medical Center, where he has served for the past 12 years.
 He is an ACPE Certified Educator with the Association for Clinical Pastoral Education (ACPE), Board Certified Chaplain (BCC) with the National Association of VA Chaplains (NAVAC), and an ordained minister with the Christian Church (Disciples of Christ).